Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 He took his repose by a fountain and watched awhile.
 Youngsters of many species thundered back and forth, shouting and pointing and playing and wearing a bewildering variety of costumes, none of which he understood.

 It was all very colorful and exciting.
-Though, if he were honest, something about the colors the Gaoians chose were decidedly...clashy.
+Though, if he were honest, something about the colors the Gaoians chose were decidedly... clashy.
 Or else the palette they chose from was limited, which was probably down to their limited chromatic depth.
 The Humans had more insight and their choices were more harmonious, but not even they could see it as *he* did.

 "This seat taken, stranger?"